activeadmin/arbre/docs/index.md

 end
 ```

-By default components are `div` tags with an HTML class corresponding to the component class name.
+By default, components are `div` tags.
 This can be overridden by redefining the `tag_name` method.

 Several examples of Arbre components are [included in Active Admin](https://activeadmin.info/12-arbre-components.html)